 Must is the name given to the residue of crushed grapes during the wine-making process.
 Must is a blend of fresh grape juice and pomace.
-It is a fairly thick fluid Pomace is the solids mixture of grape skins, seeds and stems after they have been crushed whole.
+It is a fairly thick fluid, Pomace is the solids mixture of grape skins, seeds and stems after they have been crushed whole.

 A Must Pump is required to move fluid with solids, meaning it needs wider tubing and bigger pump heads for applications such as transferring from crusher to fermenter.
 Must pumps require heavy duty motors and high pressures to be able to push the thick must through the pump casing, whereas those pumps referred to as a Wine Pump are used for fluid transfer such as transferring fermented wine, filtration and bottling.
-Also in terms of viscosity, they are very different types of fluids that would require completely different pumps.
+Also, in terms of viscosity, they are very different types of fluids that would require completely different pumps.
 Usually, wine has a very low viscosity of 1 CPS, whereas crushed grapes or grape must come in at around 2000 CPS on the viscosity scale.

 Yes.
 Any pump being used to handle food-grade products must adhere to strict sanitary conditions.
 Pumps must be manufactured from high grade Stainless Steel to ensure that there are no areas of the pump body where the product can sit and develop bacteria.

 Your pump choice should also utilise FDA approved hygienic seals; in the case of a Peristaltic Pump, the hose should be FDA approved.
-We can supply all of these requirements at TS Pumps.

 A Flexible Impeller is the pump we’re most likely to recommend to you for wine.
 Why?
 The range was designed specifically for the wine market!